 • LED lighting technology

-But the highlight is, of course, the Delta One business class, which includes:
+However, the highlight is undoubtedly the Delta One business class, which includes:

-• Seats that recline to 180 degrees - fully flat beds
+• Seats that recline 180 degrees—fully flat beds

-• Luxurious services, comfort kits, and refined culinary service
+• Luxurious amenities, comfort kits, and refined culinary service

-The Berlin route does not stand alone.
-Delta's home base in New York - JFK serves as an important connection hub to more than 65 destinations in North America, including:
+The Berlin route is not standalone.
+The company's home hub at New York's JFK serves as a crucial connection center for over 65 destinations in North America, including:

 • Los Angeles